dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 ## Slide Columns
 Create a sliding column element.

+### Dependency
+We basically designed this element in combination with the [slick slider](http://kenwheeler.github.io/slick/) plugin.
+Since we want to avoid specific markup in a most possible way, there are still some references if your looking at the toolbox [backend style](https://github.com/dachcom-digital/pimcore-toolbox/blob/master/src/ToolboxBundle/Resources/public/css/admin.css#L47).
+This is just a hint if you're going to use a different javascript extension: Be sure this element works in your backend too. :)

-> Note: You need to implement your own javascript logic
+> Note: You need to implement your own javascript logic.
+Get some hints [here](50_FrontendTips.md).

 ### Available Options